NekomimiOwO/AinoCompanion/README.md

 - Can be grabbed, carried, and thrown by players.
 - Falling physics, knockdown impact resistance, and recovery after being released or hit by fast-moving objects.
 - No physical collision with players, preventing unwanted blocking and pushing.
-- Advanced NavMesh movement with Ghost Probing to avoid tables/walls, automatic jumps when stuck, native door opening, and an emergency safety teleport.
+- Advanced NavMesh movement with Ghost Probing to avoid tables/walls, automatic jumps when stuck, try door opening, and an emergency safety teleport when stuck.
 - Accepts objects held by players based on configurable mass limits.
-- **Carried Item Scaling:** Items can optionally inherit her scale while she carries them.
+- **Carried Item Scaling:** Items can optionally inherit her scale while she carries them (host only config).
 - Carries accepted items to the cart/delivery objective when a valid target is available.
 If two carts or more are present, she chooses the nearest; if no carts are present, she will go to the active extractor.
 - Can carry players in a tumble state.
-- Movement, idle, falling, stunned, jumping, and petting animations.
 - Audio feedback for commands and interactions.
-- Network Profiler for tracking data usage.
+- Network Profiler for tracking the mod steam data usage.
-- Synchronization for players who join an ongoing session (when level changes).

 ## Installation

 ### Thunderstore Mod Manager

 1. Install **GenshinImpactOverhaul_REPO** by `GoblinKingShmee`.
+(If you want Aino but don't want the GenshinImpactOverhaul_REPO mod to replace the enemies, simply disable the replacement in the GenshinImpactOverhaul_REPO mod settings; my mod should still work.)
 2. Install **REPO_SteamNetworking_Lib** by `Rune580`.
 3. Install **Ai-Chan Companion** in the same profile.
 4. Install **MenuLib** by `nickklmao`.